 - an ability to identify, formulate, and solve engineering problems.

 - an understanding of professional and ethical responsibility.

 - the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context.

 - an ability to engage in independent learning and recognize the need for continual professional development.

 - an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.

 Student Enrollment and Graduation Data

 Current enrollment for Renewable Energy Engineering is 203, with 29 graduates in 2014-15.
-Past enrollment and graduation data is available in the annual Assessment Reports on this page.
+Please refer to the Institutional Research Office for official information on past enrollment and graduation data.

 The curriculum map for the Renewable Energy Engineering program can be found on the program's web page on the Oregon Tech web site.